 CMS has several payment methodologies Medicare Administrative Contractors (MACs) use when pricing HCPCS codes.
 In addition to MPFS, which is reimbursement for services that fall under the definition of physician services, some claims are paid under the CMS Average Sales Price (ASP) fee schedule and others may be carrier priced.

-To troubleshoot why your HCPCS code may not be listed on the Medicare Physician Fee Schedule, click here.
+You can troubleshoot why your HCPCS code may not be listed on the Medicare Physician Fee Schedule.

-For a full listing of the current Medicare Physician Fee Schedule (MPFS) Indicator Descriptors, click here.
+For a full listing of the current Medicare Physician Fee Schedule (MPFS) Indicator Descriptors is available on the Palmetto GBA website.

 Posterior Tibial Nerve Stimulation (PTNS) for Urinary Control (L33443)